Top Menu

 Can you believe it?
 That's all it covered!

-Since it was already there, I had to continue with the project ...
+Oh my, it was already there, and I had to continue this project.

 The grout was spread out, making it flush with the frame.
-It looked too rough so, I brought a piece of plastic wrap and with my hand, I smoothed out the whole thing and began adding the shells by pushing them in.
+It looked too rough, so I brought a piece of plastic wrap and smoothed the whole thing with my hand.
+Then, I began adding the shells by pushing them in.
 Small shells didn't need much pressure.

 The drying time for the grout is 24 hours, which gave me plenty of time to go again to the Home Depot and grab a gallon and one extra quart of grout to complete the job. - Hey, that stuff isn't cheap .:/

-I repeated the same steps done on the lower part, trying to continue seamlessly all the way to the top.
+I repeated the same steps on the lower part, trying to continue seamlessly to the top.

-Besides the visible line in between the grout, there is also a noticeable difference in its feel.
-The grout on the lower part looks rougher than the one above.
+There is a visible line where the first and second parts of the grout were applied.
+There is also a noticeable difference in its feel.
+The grout on the top part looks smoother than the one below.

 The above picture was taken some minutes after applying the grout.
 Cracks appeared some hours later.

-The 20th mistake: I didn't clean the frame when the grout was soft.
-Once dry it's a pain to remove that stuff.
+The 20th mistake: I should have cleaned the frame when the grout was soft.
+Once dry, it's a pain to remove that stuff.

 | Pillows | Side Table | Overmantel |